malloydata/malloy/docs/_src/language/basic.md

 In Malloy, ordering and limiting work pretty much the same way they do in SQL, though Malloy introduces some [reasonable defaults](order_by.md).

-In the following query, `top` limits the number of rows returned, by default sorted by the first measure, `airport_count`, decending.
+The `top` statement limits the number of rows returned, sorted by default by the first measure decending—in this case, `airport_count`.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "isPaginationEnabled": true}